-In this train of thought, the properties of the unified field, which include both attractive and repulsive aspects, the geometric distribution of the unified field, and the behavior of the unified field function, need to be considered when accounting for dark matter and dark energy.
+In this train of thought, the properties of the unified field, which include both attractive and repulsive aspects, the geometric distribution of the unified field, and the behavior of the unified field function, need to be considered when accounting for the inexplicable dark matter and dark energy of conventional thought.
 For example, consider starting with a sphere and a disk of the following dimensions:

-such that the volume of the sphere is $\frac{4}{3}\pi r^3 = 33.49$ when r=2, and the volume of the disk is $\pi r^2 h = 8.88$ when r=2 and h= $\sqrt{2/2}$ .
+such that the volume of the sphere is $\frac{4}{3}\pi r^3 = 33.49$ when r=2, and the volume of the disk is $\pi r^2 h = 8.88$ when r=2 and h= $\sqrt{2/2}$.

-Accordingly, consider that the less bent virtual particle paths of the unified field of a galactic supermassive black hole occupy the volume of the disk, such that the galactic matter, which comprises ordinary matter potential and dark matter potential, amounts to 8.88/33.49=.265 or 26.5%, and this is 100% of the galactic matter potential (i.e., ordinary and dark matter potential).
-Wherein, 8.88\.1=.888 accounts for 10% of the galactic matter potential, which is galactic ordinary matter potential, and 7.992 accounts for 90% of the galactic matter potential, which is galactic dark matter potential comprising less bent virtual particle paths from the black hole.
-While, the remaining 73.5% is the dark energy potential comprises more bent virtual particle paths.
+Accordingly, consider that the less bent virtual particle paths of the unified field of a galactic supermassive black hole occupy the volume of the disk, such that the galactic matter, which comprises ordinary matter potential and dark matter potential, amounts to 8.88/33.49=.26 or 26%, and this is 100% of the galactic matter potential (i.e., ordinary and dark matter potential).
+Wherein, 8.88.1=.88, and accounts for 10% of the galactic matter potential, which is galactic ordinary matter potential, and 8.00 accounts for 90% of the galactic matter potential, which is galactic dark matter potential comprising less bent virtual particle paths from the black hole.
+While, the remaining 74% is the dark energy potential comprises more bent virtual particle paths.